monmima/main-aide-memoire/laravel/databases_sqlite.md

 ](https://www.youtube.com/watch?v=kWmnQvznkUI) for creating his tutorial on YouTube on how to change the default SQL database settings to SQLite.

 1. Go to the .env file.
-1. Find this string:
+1. Find this:

 		DB_CONNECTION=mysql

-1. Replace it with this string:

-		DB_CONNECTION=sqlite

-1. Delete all other lines starting with the prefix **DB_**.

 		DB_HOST=127.0.0.1
 		DB_PORT=3306
-		DB_DATABASE=[your-project-name]
+		DB_DATABASE=todo
 		DB_USERNAME=root
 		DB_PASSWORD=

+1. Replace the above with this:

+		DB_CONNECTION=sqlite

-1. Create a database through the Terminal or manually
+1. Create a database through the Terminal or manually. **Use the .sqlite extension instead of .db or Laravel will tell you the file does not exists since it will look for a .sqlite extension.**

         touch database/database.sqlite